TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/Introduction.rst

 Extbase class :php:`\TYPO3\CMS\Extbase\Utility\LocalizationUtility` is essentially a convenience wrapper around the :php:`\TYPO3\CMS\Core\Localization\LanguageService` class, whose :php:`translate()` method also takes an array as argument and runs PHP's :php:`vsprintf()` on the localized string.
-However, in the future it is expected this extbase specific class will melt down and somehow merged into the core API classes to get rid of this duplication.
+However, in the future it is expected this Extbase specific class will melt down and somehow merged into the core API classes to get rid of this duplication.